mdx-editor/editor/docs/extending-the-editor.md

 })
 ```

 Following the approach above, you can access and interact with the built-in cells and signals that the package exports.
 As a convention, the Cells and Signals are suffixed with `$`.
 You would most likely need to interact with `rootEditor$` (the Lexical instance), `activeEditor$` (can be the root editor or one of the nested editors).
-Signals like `createRootEditorSubscription$` and `createActiveEditorSubscription$` let you [hook](https://lexical.dev/docs/concepts/commands#editorregistercommand) up to the Lexical editor commands](https://lexical.dev/docs/concepts/commands#editorregistercommand).
+Signals like `createRootEditorSubscription$` and `createActiveEditorSubscription$` let you [hook](https://lexical.dev/docs/concepts/commands#editorregistercommand) up to the [Lexical editor commands](https://lexical.dev/docs/concepts/commands#editorregistercommand).

 Some of the plugins expose signals that let you insert certain node types into the editor.
 For example, the `codeBlockPlugin` has an `insertCodeBlockNode$` that can be used to insert a code block into the editor.